-Here we describe the growth type of twiners, also known as bines, twining vines, and winders, and, if they are perennial and lignify, they are called lianas.
-Twiners are the climbing plants which wind themselves around ropes and rods etc with their touch-sensitive main shoot, and so grow upwards.
+Here we describe the growth type of twiners, also known as bines, twining vines, and winders, and, if they are perennial and lignify, called 'lianas.'
+Twiners are the climbing plants which wind themselves around ropes and rods etc. with their touch-sensitive main shoot, and grow upwards in this way.
 It is therefore essential that they are provided with a climbing support of one kind or another.
-After a few years, the twisted stems have a charm of their own, however they can also cause significant damage to their support, especially the most vigorous climbing twiners such as the wisteria.
+After a few years, the twisted stems have a charm of their own, however they can also cause significant damage to their support, especially the most vigorous climbing twiners, such as wisteria.

 There are the annual or herbaceous twiners, which die back completely after autumn, such as the blue morning glory (Ipomoea indica), the fire cracker vine (Ipomea lobata) and the scarlet runner bean (Phaseolus coccineus).

 A well-known climbing plant which dies back after autumn but grows back again in spring is the Beer Hop (Humulus lupulus).

 Perennial twiners or lianas become woody (ie they lignify) and include Dutchman's Pipe (Aristolochia), Akebia, evergreen and deciduous Honeysuckles (Lonicera sp.) as well as the Kiwi (Actinidia deliciosa).
 Particular attention in the planning and establishment must be paid to the vigorous climbers such as Wisteria (Wisteria sinensis), Silver Lace Vine (Fallopia baldschuanica) and Bittersweet (Celastrus).

 At times twining climbers tend to become quite denuded at the base, however this is often compensated by their vigorous and overhanging upper growth.